PawDevUK/Portfolio-react/README.md

 - [ ] Finish Register/Login functionality.
 - [ ] Finish language support for Polish.
 - [ ] Improve application performance.
-- [ ] Update 'About Me' section.
 - [ ] Update all application text content.
 - [ ] Update CV.
 - [ ] Add a personal image to the "About" component.
 - [ ] Refactor code.
 - [ ] Add a heart/like feature to project cards (implement a database to store a global counter for all hearts/likes).
 - [ ] Create a stats component to display visitors.
+- [x] Move the image of the card to the top of the card.
+- [x] Add vercel to the stack.
+- [x] Add Chatgpt to stack used.
+- [x] Add padding right to time line content so the text is not that close to scroll button.
-- [x] Fix downladed page layout.
-The article is cut in half between pages as the cv is copied as one page and then splited into two whitout checking of the text layout.
+- [x] Fix downloaded page layout.
+The article is cut in half between pages as the CV is copied as one page and then split into two without checking the text layout.
 - [x] Add download button of the CV.
-- [x] Enlarge projects cards on mobile devices.
+- [x] Enlarge project cards on mobile devices.
-- [x] Reduce size of projects cards header as it is well to big.
+- [x] Reduce size of project cards header as it is way too big.
-- [x] Update nick text and css.
-Find apealing font type and change it for footer and header.
+- [x] Update nick text and CSS.
+Find appealing font type and change it for footer and header.
 - [x] Update About Me to reflect my skills and work history.
-- [x] Update burger as curent one is not symetrical.
-Lines are difrent thicknes.
+- [x] Update burger as current one is not symmetrical.
+Lines are different thickness.
 - [x] Remove list items dots.
 - [x] Add a 'kill-switch' to the server project.
 - [x] Run Lighthouse test.